 - Polls can be held at or initiated at a meeting if requested by the Crown (a post-meeting poll would be likely if insufficient members of the Order were present or had submitted proxies)

 - Informal polls can be initiated by the Order online or at other times, but serve primarily to gather proxies to be presented at the next meeting with the Crown.

 So who's on our current Watch and Discuss lists?
-If you're not a member of the Order (or the current Crown), then that's secret.
+If you're not a member of the Order (or the current Crown), then that's confidential.
 If you do hear a rumour, or accidentally overhear a conversation about who the Order might be discussing, please let the Clerk (firstname.lastname@example.org) know and otherwise keep the information to yourself.
 If, on the other hand, you would like to let either the Crown or the Order of Defense know about a fencer who should be recognised for their efforts, then please let us know!